 Thunder clouds are somewhat unusual in that they only occasionally deal damage.
-Every so often, lightning will strike the ground beneath a cloud of thunder, dealing heavy lightning damage and making a great deal of noise.
+Every so often (on average once every three turns), lightning will strike the ground beneath a cloud of thunder, dealing lightning damage and making a great deal of noise.
 Much like rain clouds, thunder clouds produce enough rain to damage fiery creatures beneath them, though they never make enough to leave pools of water on the floor.

-- Damage per lightning strike: (affected by electricity resistance)
+- Damage per lightning strike: 11 + 1d12 (affected by electricity resistance)

-Clouds of raging winds are created by tornadoes, whether from a player casting the spell or the presence of an air elemental, twister, or diamond obelisk.
-They deal heavy physical damage to creatures caught in them (damage increases as creatures approach the eye of the storm) as well as lifting them into the air and moving them in a circle around the caster.
-Additionally, most tornadoes are capable of blowing down trees (though an air elemental's Vortex is too weak to do so).
+Clouds of whirling frost are created by polar vortices, whether from a player casting the spell or the presence of a twister or diamond obelisk.
+They deal heavy, partially-irresistible cold damage to creatures caught in them (damage increases as creatures approach the eye of the storm) as well as lifting them into the air and moving them in a circle around the caster.
+Additionally, polar vortices are capable of blowing down trees.

-- Damage per turn: (creatures with are immune)
+- Damage per turn: ??? (creatures with vortex resistance are immune)

 - Prior to 0.15, clouds of mutagenic fog directly caused mutations rather than causing heavy magical contamination.